watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 ~~~
 {: #mp title="Management Plane"}

-This
-{{!RFC8568}} defines Application Plane that

-It allows additional managers that MAY be added:
+Figure 5 shows examples of managers that MAY be added to MP:

-* NFV Manager: handles the deployment of network functions to SRv6 Service Function Nodes.
+* VNF Manager: handles deployment and scaling of network functions.
+   * This manager MAY consider redundancy and link utilization optimization.
+   * This manager complies with {{!RFC8568}}.
-* Virtualized Infrastructure Manager (VIM): handles the
+* Virtualized Infrastructure Manager (VIM): monitors hypervisor resources on SRv6 Service Function Node.
+   * This manager complies with {{!RFC8568}}.
-* Network Metrics Manager: collect metrics to evaluate SRv6 Policy some collection methods described in {{!RFC9232}}. e.g. SRv6 Path Tracing, IPFIX, TCP statistics.
+* Network Metrics Manager: collects metrics for SRv6 policy calculation and evaluation.
+   * Metrics are collected from multiple data sources, including SRv6 path traces, IPFIX, and TCP statistics.

-The metrics collected by these other managers can be used as inputs for controllers described in this document.
+   * Metrics can be used as inputs for controllers described in this document.
-Details on each specific manager are outside the scope of this document.

 # Security Considerations
 In this architecture, network functions are globally accessible via IPv6, since the network functions are SRv6 service segments.
-If a network function has a security vulnerability, this node or other devices on the IPv6 network could be attacked.
+If a network function has a security vulnerability, this node could be attacked, and other nodes in the SRv6 domain could also be lateral movement attacks.
-Therefore, by default, the information of each service segment MUST NOT be leaked outside of an domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.
+Therefore, by default, the information of each service segment MUST NOT be leaked outside of a domain, network operators MUST use filtering to drop packets from unauthorized sources to service segments.

 The security requirements and mechanisms described in {{!RFC8402}}, {{!RFC8754}}, and {{!RFC8986}} are also applicable to this document.